 From the patient’s perspective, retreating a root canal with infection is very similar to the first procedure.
-It may, however, take a little longer for the endodontist to meticulously identify the underlying reason the tooth did not heal properly, or the new problem occurred.
+The endodontist may take a little longer to meticulously identify why the tooth did not heal properly, or the new problem occurred.

 Your comfort is ensured with thorough numbing.
 The doctor will usually reenter the tooth through your existing crown or filling and examines the internal structures using illumination and magnification.
 Canals are cleaned and sealed again, then protected with an interim restoration.
-It is usually sealed with a temporary filling material that is left to stay for a minimum for 7-14 days.
-The use of a temporary filling assures that symptoms are relieved during the healing period.
-After this period, you will return to Dr. Lepore to place either a long-term filling or a new crown.
-Dr. Lepore will educate you on which one is more suitable for your unique needs.
+It is usually sealed with a temporary filling material left to stay for a minimum of 7-14 days.
+Using a temporary filling ensures those symptoms are relieved during the healing period.
+After this period, you will return to Dr. Lepore or Dr. Dougherty to place either a long-term filling or a new crown.
+Drs.
+Lepore and Dougherty will educate you on which is more suitable for your unique needs.

-Dr. Lepore wants to help you keep your own teeth and enjoy comfortable oral function.
+Drs.
+Lepore and Dougherty want to help you keep your own teeth and enjoy comfortable oral function.
 Please do not hesitate to schedule an appointment, no matter who performed the initial root canal procedure or why retreatment is needed.
-You will be welcomed warmly for consultation at Lepore Comprehensive Dentistry in Dunedin, FL – (727) 608-4690.
+Schedule an appointment for a consultation at Lepore Comprehensive Dentistry in Dunedin, FL, by calling (727) 608-4690.

 Sometimes, teeth that have had root canal therapy do not heal properly, which can lead to pain and reinfection of the affected tooth.